bullno1/bio/README.md

 `./watch` can be used during development to automatically rebuild and run tests on file changes.

+### FreeBSD

+Same as above.
+It also uses llvm20 by default.

 ### Windows

 Run `msvc.bat` to create a Visual Studio solution.